wufoo/docs/source/index.md

 ## API Key

+>All examples use the demo 'fishbowl' subdomain.
+When making your own requests, be sure to use your own account name/subdomain, and your own API Key.

 To use any of the API functions, you'll need to use your Wufoo API Key.
 If you haven't already, you can follow these steps to locate your key:

 - Log in to your Wufoo account